cylc/cylc-doc/src/7-to-8/caveats.rst

 Cylc |version| Caveats
 ======================

 This is a Cylc pre-release.
-There are some loose ends and features which have not yet been implemented.
+There are some features which have not yet been implemented.